GaloisInc/mctrace/release/README.md

   binaries.

-- The `extractor.py` script offers a few other conveniences when extracting data from instrumented programs; for example it can produce columnar outputs and filter columns.
+- The `extractor.py` script offers a few other conveniences when extracting data from instrumented programs; for example, it can produce columnar outputs and filter columns.
 See `extractor.py --help` for details on these options.